-AI-backed detection of abnormalities is very common in imaging of X-rays, MRI and other reports that help to get the quick decision with least diagnostic errors.
+AI-backed detection of abnormalities is very common in imaging of X-rays, MRI, and other reports that help to get the quick decision with the least diagnostic errors.
 In such cases, suppose a patient admitted in the emergency department having complained of breath shortening and chest x-ray is the first imaging available for quick making decisions and medical image annotation helps machines to learn from such data and identify the defects indicating the medical experts to further examine the ailments.

 It can be also used as a screening tool for cardiomegaly which can be used as a marker for cardiovascular illnesses.
 While in such cases sometimes quick assessments by a radiologist can be inaccurate that can be deadly for few patients suffering from critical diseases and not has been diagnosed timely for precise treatments.

 AI in medical imaging can easily detect fractures and musculoskeletal injuries that cause long-term agony to patients.
 Using AI-backed systems hard-to-see fractures, dislocations, or soft tissue injuries can be also easily identified allowing specialists and orthopedists to perform surgeries and critical treatments with more confidence.

 Similarly, there are more types of fractures that often difficult to detect with standard images, at such places AI-enabled radiology tools help to indicate such vital ruptures that require special surgeries to care timely.
 And the best part is that these diagnoses are completely done by unbiased algorithms that help patients in trauma to receive the extra care and treatments with timely recovery from such delicate injuries.